anpigon/ghost-mysql-compose/README.md

 For running this configuration you will need a machine with atleast 1GB of RAM.
 If your blog has estimate of less than 100K hits/day you will be fine with sqlite instead, consider using [ghost-sqlite-compose](https://github.com/linnik/ghost-sqlite-compose) which is more lightweight

+#### SSL

+SSL Certificate will be generated and refreshed automatically by `Traefik`.
+You only need to specify your domain and mail address for ACME notifications in a config file `.env`.

 #### Setup

 1. Clone this repo and create default config from template